martin0004/drone_perception_system/README.md

 	- Adding a “Planning System Architecture” in project #2
 	- Info from section “C++ Implementation” in this report which is common to project #4 and project #3 could be moved to project #3 to avoid duplication.

 - In the “Attitude Estimator” and “Position/Speed Estimator” introduction, there is a small block diagram showing the inputs/outputs of each estimator.
 It would be great to modify these block diagrams so they show what happens in the inside of the estimator.
 As an example, the attitude estimator actually contains several internal steps: calculating the derivatives using a rotation matrix, sending roll and pitch to a complementary filter and integrating yaw only with dead reackoning.
 Each of these operations could be an internal block by itself with inputs /outputs.
-However these “internal” diagram are assumed beyond scope for now...
+However making these “internal” block diagrams are an extra effort which is beyond scope for now...

 - In section “C++ Implementation”